computationele-biologie/ClassiCOL/README.md

    - Manual: Same as MASCOT

 3. **The ClassiCOL output:**
-Classicol will put all the results in the folder 'ClassiCOL_outputs', here each experiment will get its own folder for easy access.
+ClassiCOL will put all the results in the folder 'ClassiCOL_outputs', here each experiment will get its own folder for easy access.
 This will contain the heatmap, sunburst plot, sunburst plot with species missingness, rescored_barplot, rescored_lineplot, temporary csv output files and the final csv output file.
 For batch searches there will be a summary output file outputed in the ClassiCOL_output folder.

 4. **Interpretation of the results:**
 ClassiCOL will provide an estimation of taxonomy based on the available sequences in the ClassiCOL database and peptides from your search engine.
 It is always up to the user to interprete what these results mean!